dy-tea/zpaq-v/README.md

+<mark> NOTE: You probably shouldn't use this - it's fully written by copilot done as a test, don't expect anything to work. </mark>

 # ZPAQ Compression Library for V

 A V programming language port of the ZPAQ compression library, originally written by Matt Mahoney (public domain).